 Iodine: Another trace mineral that is absolutely critical in making thyroid hormone and also in protecting against breast cancer.
 It’s shocking but white bread often contains bromine which can cause iodine deficiency and interferes with thyroid functioning.
 So iodine is helpful to your thyroid, bromine is not.

 Ashwagandha: In animal studies, this herb stimulates more T3 production.
 Additionally, it nourishes tired, stressed adrenal glands.
 This causes your stress hormone cortisol to come down, and it may help you lose belly fat.
 My custom formula, Thyroid Script, contains the world’s best Ashwagandha, by KSM-66.

 Guggul: You get a lot of bang for your buck with guggul because it helps you make more T3, it can lower cholesterol/triglycerides and it may relieve joint pain and osteoarthritis.

 Insulin: When serum insulin is high, thyroid hormone can’t work well.
 You can bring insulin levels down by exercising and taking various supplements which I outlined for you in a prior column.

-Get 3 free hours of thyroid information from leading experts (including myself) Click Here
+Get 32 hours of expert thyroid information from The Thyroid Summit.
+Click Here